WeTransfer/wt-api-docs/source/index.html.md

 ## Our APIs

-Depending on what you want to make we have two different ways of using WeTransfer's systems: transfers and boards.
+Depending on what you want to make we have two different APIs: transfers and boards.

 <div class="two-col">
   <div class="col">